 RNWF y = TLMP y / TLMP y

-The summation is over all WSL r associated to the individual meter.
+The summation is over all ESR Load r associated to the individual meter.
 The determination of which Resources are associated to an individual meter is static and based on the normal system configuration of the generation site code, gsc.

 The above variables are defined as follows: